kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Oct 12, 2024:

+- Multi-GPU training now works on Windows.
+Thanks to Akegarasu for PR [#1686](https://github.com/kohya-ss/sd-scripts/pull/1686)!
+  - It should work with all training scripts, but it is unverified.
+  - Set up multi-GPU training with `accelerate config`.
+  - Specify `--rdzv_backend=c10d` when launching `accelerate launch`.
+You can also edit `config.yaml` directly.
+    ```
+    accelerate launch --rdzv_backend=c10d sdxl_train_network.py ...
+    ```
+  - In multi-GPU training, the memory of multiple GPUs is not integrated.
+In other words, even if you have two 12GB VRAM GPUs, you cannot train the model that requires 24GB VRAM.
+Training that can be done with 12GB VRAM is executed at (up to) twice the speed.

 Oct 11, 2024:
 - ControlNet training for SDXL has been implemented in this branch.
 Please use `sdxl_train_control_net.py`.
   - For details on defining the dataset, see [here](docs/train_lllite_README.md#creating-a-dataset-configuration-file).